How to Save Money on Groceries: 45 Frugal Shopping Tips

 - Stock up on non-perishable sales items.

 When items with a long shelf life (like canned goods) are on sale, always stock up on extras if you know you are going to use them in the future.
+If you're worried about getting tired of the same canned veggies week after week, check out some new recipes like these creative ways to cook canned corn.

 At Home: Making the Most of Your Groceries